itzz-ankitp/sdc-registration-app/FORMSPREE_SETUP.md

 - ✅ Added proper validation and error handling

 ## 📋 **Current Configuration:**
-Your contact form is now using the Formspree React package with form ID: `mdkzqvnb`
+Your contact form is now using the Formspree React package with form ID: `xkgzwgaz`

 ## 🧪 **Testing Your Form:**
 1. Start your development server: `npm run dev`